Get Tech Tips

 Get a Good One

-Use a good quality leak detector.
-Hint: If it costs less than $300 it probably isn’t great.
-I am fan of the H10G and the H10Pro although we are testing the Tifzx-1 as a possible option on the recommendation of a few good techs I trust.
+Use a high-quality leak detector.
+Hint: if it costs less than $300, it probably isn't great.
+I'm a fan of the H10G and the H10Pro, although we are testing the Tifzx-1 as a possible option on the recommendation of a few good techs I trust.